impactdotcom/impactdotcom.github.io/_posts/news/2016-08-09-impact-accelerator-acelerar-11-de-las-mejores-startups-fiware-de-europa.md

 <a href="http://www.fueloyal.com"><img src="/assets/fueloyal logo.png"></a>
 </td>
 <td>
-<p>FUELOYAL: Developed smart fuelcap that is installed on the fuel tanks on vehicles, controls and prevents fuel theft.</p>
+<p><a href="http://www.fueloyal.com">FUELOYAL</a>: Developed smart fuelcap that is installed on the fuel tanks on vehicles, controls and prevents fuel theft.</p>
 </td>
 <td>
 <p>Bulgaria</p>